1953 Iranian coup d'état

-The 1953 Iranian coup d'état, known in Iran as the Mordad 28th coup d'état (کودتای ۲۸ مرداد), was the overthrow of Prime Minister Mohammad Mosaddegh on 19 August 1953.
-It was orchestrated by the United States (CIA) and the United Kingdom (MI6).
-A key motive was to protect British oil interests in Iran after Mossadegh nationalized and refused to concede to western oil demands.
-It was instigated by the United States (under the name TP-AJAX Project or Operation Ajax) and the United Kingdom (under the name Operation Boot).
+On 19 August 1953, Prime Minister of Iran Mohammad Mosaddegh was overthrown in a coup d'état that strengthened the rule of Mohammad Reza Pahlavi, the Shah of Iran.
+It was instigated by the United Kingdom (MI6), under the name Operation Boot and the United States (CIA), under the name TP-AJAX Project or Operation Ajax.
+A key motive was to protect British oil interests in Iran after Mosaddegh nationalized the country's oil industry.

-Mosaddegh had sought to audit the documents of the Anglo-Iranian Oil Company (AIOC), a British corporation (now part of BP), to verify that AIOC was paying the contracted royalties to Iran, and to limit the company's control over Iranian oil reserves.
+Mosaddegh had sought to audit the documents of the Anglo-Iranian Oil Company (AIOC), a British corporation (now part of BP), to verify that AIOC was paying the contracted royalties to Iran, and to limit their control over Iranian oil reserves.
 Upon the AIOC's refusal to cooperate with the Iranian government, the parliament (Majlis) voted to nationalize Iran's oil industry and to expel foreign corporate representatives from the country.
 After this vote, Britain instigated a worldwide boycott of Iranian oil to pressure Iran economically.
-Initially, Britain mobilized its military to seize control of the British-built Abadan oil refinery, then the world's largest, but Prime Minister Clement Attlee (in power until 1951) opted instead to tighten the economic boycott while using Iranian agents to undermine Mosaddegh's government.
-Judging Mosaddegh to be unamenable and fearing the growing influence of the communist Tudeh, UK prime minister Winston Churchill and the Eisenhower administration decided in early 1953 to overthrow Iran's government.
-The preceding Truman administration had opposed a coup, fearing the precedent that Central Intelligence Agency (CIA) involvement would set, and the U.S. government had been considering unilateral action (without UK support) to assist the Mosaddegh government as late as 1952.
-British intelligence officials' conclusions and the UK government's solicitations to the US were instrumental in initiating and planning the coup.
+Initially, Britain mobilized its military to seize control of the British-built Abadan oil refinery, then the world's largest, but Prime Minister Clement Attlee opted instead to tighten the economic boycott while using agents to undermine Mosaddegh's government.
+Judging Mosaddegh to be unamenable and fearing the growing influence of the communist Tudeh, UK prime minister Winston Churchill decided in early 1953 to solicit the Eisenhower administration and overthrow Iran's government.
+The preceding Truman administration had opposed a coup, fearing the precedent that Central Intelligence Agency involvement would set, and the U.S. government had been considering unilateral action (without UK support) to assist the Mosaddegh government as late as 1952.
+British intelligence and the UK government's solicitations to the US were instrumental in initiating and planning the coup.
+In the week before the coup, Mosaddegh consolidated power through a controversial referendum to dissolve parliament.

+The events of the coup unfolded between 15 and 19 of August, after months of planning by the United States' CIA, and United Kingdom's MI6. on 15 August, an officer of the Shah's Imperial Guard was dispatched to Tehran to deliver the Shah's dismissal decree to Mosaddegh, a move that was legally questionable under the 1906–1907 Iranian Constitution.
+Upon arrival, the officer was arrested by Mosaddegh's supporters, and the Shah fled to Italy shortly afterward.
+After the Shah left, a wave of protests organized by the CIA failed to overthrow Mosaddegh.
+Although the initial attempt failed, the CIA continued coordinating with royalist networks, clerical figures, and elements of the military.
+On 19 August, demonstrators and military units backed by the CIA gained control of key institutions in Tehran and seized the government, leading to Mosaddegh's overthrow on 19 August, allowing the Shah to return to Iran on 22 August.